-Current Ratio as of March 31, 2018 decreased from that of December 31, 2017 due to a higher increase in the current liabilities coming from payables to related parties.
+Current Ratio as of March 31, 2019 slightly decreased from that of March 31, 2019 due to a higher increase in the current liabilities coming from payable to related parties.

-Debt to equity ratio as of March 31, 2018 decreased from that of December 31, 2017 due to settlement of debt for the period.
+Debt to equity ratio as of March 31, 2019 decreased from that of December 31, 2018 due to settlement of debt for the period.

-Interest coverage for the period ended March 31, 2018 increased because of the decrease in interest expense for the 3-months of 2017 and the significant increase in the company's EBITDA.
+Interest coverage for the period ended March 31, 2019 increased because of the increase in the company's EBITDA.